hsf-training/hsf-training-singularity-webpage/_episodes/05-definition-files.md

 Check the [Apptainer docs](https://apptainer.org/docs/user/main/build_a_container.html) to see all the available options and more details related to the container creation.

+A few [best practices for your containers](https://apptainer.org/docs/user/1.0/definition_files.html#best-practices-for-build-recipes) to make them more usable, portable, and secure:
+1. Always install packages, programs, data, and files into operating system locations (e.g. not `/home`, `/tmp` , or any other directories that might get commonly binded on).
+1. Document your container.
+If your runscript doesn’t supply help, write a `%help` or `%apphelp` section.
+A good container tells the user how to interact with it.
+1. If you require any special environment variables to be defined, add them to the %environment and %appenv sections of the build recipe.
+1. Files should always be owned by a system account (UID less than 500).
+1. Ensure that sensitive files like `/etc/passwd`, `/etc/group`, and `/etc/shadow` do not contain secrets.
+1. Build production containers from a definition file instead of a sandbox that has been manually changed.
+This ensures the greatest possibility of reproducibility and mitigates the “black box” effect.

 > ## Deploying your containers
 > Keep in mind that, while building a container may be time consuming, the execution can be immediate and anywhere your image is available.